 Finally, you now want to invest in the Stock Market.

-But before you submit your CAIF and fund your online broker’s account, let me tell you these two stories that serve as my guide.
-One story is a warning of a danger that awaits and the other one gives hope that despite the challenges everything will be worth it.
+But before you submit your CAIF and fund your online broker’s account, let me tell you these two stories that serve as my guide throughout the years of my investing journey.

 First Story: The Monkey, Villagers and the Salesman